Feyerabend/bb/workbook/ch01/README.md

 - Extension: Non-positional systems.
 Implement simple arithmetic with Roman numerals, a non-positional system.
-This project can illustrate the practical limitations of such systems in complex computation, showing why positional systems are favored in computing.
+This project can illustrate the practical limitations of such systems in complex computation, showing why positional systems are favoured in computing.

 #### 3. Representing negative numbers in binary